Top Elbow Specialists in New Jersey

 Three bones join to form the elbow joint.
 Strong ligaments connect the humerus (arm bone), radius (large forearm bone) and ulna (small forearm bone).
 The elbow joint is very important because it moves the arm and forearm.

 Elbow injuries are common.
-An elbow fracture, break, and sprain should be seen by an Orthopedic Institute of Central Jersey (OIOCJ) specialist.
+An elbow fracture, break, and sprain should be seen by an Orthopedic Institute of Central Jersey (OICJ) specialist.
 The following are common causes of an elbow fracture, break, and sprain:

 - Direct blows

 Pain, swelling, bruising, and stiffness are common symptoms.
-OIOCJ specialists analyze symptoms, perform an elbow examination, and order and analyze medical imaging studies (x-rays and possibly an MRI) to diagnose elbow fractures, breaks, and sprains.
+OICJ specialists analyze symptoms, perform an elbow examination, and order and analyze medical imaging studies (x-rays and possibly an MRI) to diagnose elbow fractures, breaks, and sprains.
 An accurate diagnosis leads to effective treatment.

 How is an Elbow Fracture/Break/Sprain Treated?